 We know why women make great leaders: they excel at building a Purpose-First organization.
-The question is are you attracting, incentivizing & engaging them enough?
+The question is, are you attracting, incentivizing & engaging them enough?

 Event 1: Need for Alpha-Female Leadership

-From unpredictable economies to the whirligig of new technologies to rising distrust between institutions to a millennial workforce to climate change, today’s alpha-female leaders are expected to address these complex issues and encourage women to boss it.
+From unpredictable economies to the whirligig of new technologies to rising distrust between institutions to a millennial workforce to climate change, today’s alpha-female leaders are expected to address these complex issues and encourage women to boss them.

 At Fortune’s August 2019 Business Roundtable, it was universally acknowledged that the best chance a company has of surviving and growing in these times of turmoil is to have a clear sense of purpose - the WHY - for its workforce.